 Filing an Injury Claim After a Bus Accident

 Lacerations and contusions, fractures, head injuries, spine injuries, and other injuries are common in bus accidents.
-If you or a loved one was hurt in a bus accident, we can help protect your legal rights.
-You may be entitled to financial compensation for the injuries you sustained.
+A Baton Rouge bus accident lawyer can protect your legal rights and help you collect the financial compensation you may be entitled to for your injuries.

 Valuing Your Case